Check Point Software: The Market Misunderstands Subscription Growth

 (Source: Robbe Delaet based on company data)

 The strong free cash flow generation during the financial crisis was also reflected in its share price.
-Check Point's maximum draw down was approximately 30% vs almost 60% for the S&P500.
+Check Point's maximum draw down was approximately 30% vs. almost 60% for the S&P 500.
 Moreover, the stock recovered from these losses in only one year.
-This out-performance could be repeated during the Covid-19 crisis as the stock is down only 17% YTD as I'm writing this article versus a 25% draw down for the market.
+This out-performance could be repeated during the COVID-19 crisis as the stock is down only 17% YTD as I'm writing this article versus a 25% draw down for the market.

 Cyber security market growth